timbussmann/timbussmann.github.io/_posts/2022-01-17-console-debug.md

 Console.WriteLine($"{nameof(myValue)} == 42 = {myValue == 42}"); // => "myValue == 42 = True"
 ```

-Note that C# also has a [`Trace` class](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.debug), but it doesn't provide any more helpful APIs for this, so I'll ignore it for this post.
+Note that C# also has a [`Debug` class](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.debug), but it doesn't provide any more helpful APIs for this, so I'll ignore it for this post.

 With `[CallerArgumentExpression]` we can build a simple helper method: